|It is common to develop muscle imbalances around the hip. Hip

 This hip stretch addresses multiple muscles and planes.
 Tightness around the hip joint and hip muscles is very common among athletes and will restrict full movement and optimum performance.

-Floor hip stretch 2This is a stretch for the hip rotators on the right side while lying down.
+Floor hip stretch 2This is a stretch for the hip rotators on the left side while lying down.

 People with arthritis in their hips will have a lot of difficulty with this stretch.
 If you experience pain down the front of your thigh or groin pain then seek the advice of a physical therapist.
 You may have a hip joint dysfunction or other problem that may worsen if not treated appropriately.